baizel/MusicBot-With-Spotify-For-Discord/README.md

 In discord use {pre-fix}spotify spotify:Uri:Format:like:This <br>
 This works by getting a spotify URI then using Spotify API to get all the tracks inside the playlist.
 Then playing them using the built-in play method.

+<h1> Disclaimer </h1>
+This DOES NOT stream from Spotify.
+Only gets Track Names and then uses youtube to get the music